pearlryder/subcellular-distribution-pipeline/documentation/documentation.md

 ## Running Jupyter notebooks
 This beginner's guide may be helpful: [What is Jupyter?](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)

+## Basics of Postgres SQL
+The SubcellularDistribution pipeline uses an SQL database to manage the data.
+You can learn more about using Postgres [here](https://www.postgresqltutorial.com/).

 ## Useful Linux commands
 The [Software Carpentry](http://swcarpentry.github.io/shell-novice/) has a nice introduction to using the Unix shell that you may find helpful.
 ```bash